History of the Scottish National Party: Sturgeon era

 Following the defeat of the Yes Campaign, on the morning of 19 September, Alex Salmond announced he intended to step down as Leader of the Scottish National Party and First Minister of Scotland at the SNP's Autumn Conference.

 On 14 November 2014, Nicola Sturgeon was elected as Leader of the Scottish National Party unopposed, with Dundee East MP Stewart Hosie elected as Depute Leader.
 On 20 November 2014, Sturgeon was formally sworn in as First Minister of Scotland, becoming the first female to hold the position.
 She embarked on a tour of Scotland, speaking to 12,000 people at the Hydro Arena in Glasgow on 22 November 2014.

 The SNP's party membership increased dramatically post referendum, from around 25,000 members on the day of the referendum to around 92,000 as of 22 November 2014.

 2015 SNP landslide

 The SNP rebounded from the loss in the independence referendum at the 2015 UK general election, led by Nicola Sturgeon.
 The party went from holding six seats in the House of Commons to 56, mostly at the expense of the Labour Party.
-All but three of the fifty-nine constituencies in the country elected an SNP candidate in the party's most comprehensive electoral victory at any level.
+All but three of the fifty-nine constituencies in the country elected an SNP candidate in the party's most comprehensive electoral victory at any level; the party became the third-largest in the Commons, overtaking the Liberal Democrats — the Lib Dems or Liberals had been the third party since the Second World War.